shaack/shaack-com/sites/default/pages/services.md

 can be counteracted with a backup concept.

-With a maintenance contract I can offer you a carefree flat rate for a functioning server system that runs stable and always has all important security updates installed.
+With a maintenance contract I can offer you a carefree flat rate for a functioning server system that runs reliably and always has all important security updates installed.